 Bean to Bonbon

-Specialty craft chocolate bars or bean to bar chocolate makers are constantly expanding into new areas of chocolate making.
+Specialty craft chocolate makers or bean to bar chocolate makers are constantly expanding into new areas of chocolate making.
 One area artisanal chocolate makers are expanding to is bonbons.

 Makers of delicious specialty craft chocolate bars who also make bonbons include French Broad Chocolate, CXBO Chocolates, and Onyx Chocolates just to name a few.